draeton/action-slack-notify/README.md

 <img width="485" alt="action-slack-notify-rtcamp" src="https://user-images.githubusercontent.com/4115/54996943-9d38c700-4ff0-11e9-9d35-7e2c16ef0d62.png">

-The `Site` and `SSH Host` details are only available if this action is run after [Deploy WordPress GitHub action](https://github.com/rtCamp/action-deploy-wordpress).

 ## Usage

 You can use this action after any other action.
 Here is an example setup of this action: